You’ve probably found out by now that starting a virtual assistant business is not as hard as it sounds.

 So how can a business owner reap the rewards while still keeping atop the complexity and time suck that is Pinterest?
-Hire a virtual assistant who offers Pinterest management services.
+Hire a Pinterest Virtual Assistant.

-Pinterest management services include building their client’s Pinterest outreach and maintaining their Pinterest presence.
+A Pinterest Virtual Assistant’s services include building their clients’ Pinterest outreach and maintaining their Pinterest presence.

 1. Create stellar pins

 You can’t just pin any image.
 Well, you can, but it won’t bring any benefits to your clients.
 Creating the perfect pin is as close to an art form as you can get in this job.

 A good pin has to have the right size and orientation, a good combination of fonts, enough white space to make it easy to read, and a background image that catches the eye (and maybe even evokes emotion).

 You may have noticed that there are a lot of boxes to tick when creating a good pin, so this is definitely something you can help clients with.